SYLan2019/STDOD/README.md

  In this demo video, a comparison of our approach (red) with STRCF (green), HCFstar (blue), ASRCF (yellow),  and GFSDCF (cyan) on the first 240 frames of Girl2 sequence  from OTB100.

 In this work, we We have referenced and borrowed codes from the GFSDCF tracker (https://github.com/XU-TIANYANG/GFS-DCF).
+Please reference the usage of the model (imagenet-resnet-50-dag.mat) from GFSDCF.
+Download imagenet-resnet-50-dag.mat and copy to the directory ./STDOD/tracker_featu/offline_models/

 Along with our tidying process, Codes for STDOD Will be released gradually.